areiter128/DP-DevBoard-QR-Mode/README.md

 # DP-DevBoard-QR-Mode
-Code example for Quasi-Resonant (QR) operation of a flyback converter with light-load vallay switching delay using dsPIC33CK.
+Code example for Quasi-Resonant (QR) operation of a flyback converter with light-load valley switching delay using dsPIC33CK.
 This example provides project configurations to run on the the following hardware:

 * Microchip Digital Power Development Board (Part-No.: DM330029)